chazzka/clanekforest/clanek.md

 Consider the example from Figure X.
 Suppose the evaluation of datapoint $P_a = [368.0,79.15]$:
-- In the first step, the point fits into the possibilty space of the left vertex $\langle 11,39 ) \times \langle 1,33)$
+- In the first step, the point fits into the possibilty space of the right vertex $\langle 11,39 ) \times \langle 1,33)$
 - In the second step, the point fits into the space of a left vertex $\langle 11,39 ) \times \langle 1,17)$
 - in the final step, the point fits into the space of a right leaf $\langle 25,39 ) \times \langle 1,17)$, satisfying the first stopping criterion
 - the path_length is obtained as depth of a leaf as $h(P_a) = 3$.